datagrok/modular-git-hooks/README.md

     └── pre-commit -> /path/to/dispatch*
 </pre></tr></table>

-Most hook scripts intended for standalone use should work, unmodified, when placed within a hook-script directory.
+Most hooks intended for standalone use should work, unmodified, when placed within a hook-type directory.

 ## Setup